10 Clever Storage Solutions for Compact Living in South Africa

 Good lighting is crucial in small South African apartments.
 It can make spaces feel larger and more inviting.
 Use a mix of lighting sources, including overhead lights, table lamps, and floor lamps.

 Consider the accessibility of your furniture arrangement.
 Leave clear pathways for easy movement.
 Avoid blocking windows or doorways with large pieces of furniture.
+A well-planned layout makes your apartment feel more spacious.

 The Ultimate Buyer's Guide to Furniture for Small Spaces